microsoft/Azure-Analytics-and-AI-Engagement/retail/Readme-shell.md

 	![Enter Resource Group name.](media/cloud-shell-25.png)

-25. Verify the compute and kernel show green and are ready, if not wait for them to turn green, the **click** on the ">>" button at top left in the workspace as shown in the image, let the notebook run successfullly and then **open** the "14 Personality Based Video Recommender.ipynb" notebook and **run** it as well.
+25. Verify the compute and kernel show green and are ready, if not wait for them to turn green, then **click** on the ">>" button at top left in the workspace as shown in the image, let the notebook run successfully and then **open** the "14 Personality Based Video Recommender.ipynb" notebook and **run** it as well.

 	![Enter Resource Group name.](media/cloud-shell-26.png)